"I Know My Life Would Look Alright if I Could See it on the Silver Screen": A Biography of Glenn Frey (1948-2016)

 It wasn't until 1994 that Glenn finally agreed to "resume" the Eagles with Hell Freezes Over.
 His change of heart occurred after he had a positive experience with the band when they got together to appear in Travis Tritt's video for his cover of Take It Easy.
 As the group jammed together, joking around and having a good time, Glenn realized that the rewards from a reunion could be more than monetary.
 Maybe it could actually be FUN.
 As a result, he gave the project the green light.
 Glenn never imagined what a commercial phenomenon Hell Freezes Over would become, however.
 The massive success of that album, TV special, video, and tour showed everyone that the Eagles still held incredible appeal and hadn't lost their edge over the 14 year "break."
 In fact, they sounded better than ever, more sober and focused than they were in the seventies.
 While the tour had to be stopped temporarily due to Glenn being afflicted once again by diverticulitis and having to get part of his intestine removed, he got back in the game like a trooper as soon as he recuperated and finished the job.

 After that tour ended in 1996, Glenn put his solo work on the backburner for a while even though there were no immediate plans to continue with the Eagles.
 He didn't disappear, though.
 He did a bit more acting, appearing as Arizona Cardinal owner Dennis Wilburn in Jerry Maguire later that year and on Nash Bridges in 1997.
 In 1998, he became involved in the business end of the music scene.
-With Peter Lopez, an attorney, he formed the record company Mission Records.
+With the late Peter Lopez, an attorney, he formed the record company Mission Records.
 He participated in benefits such as Tiger Woods' charity concert "Tiger Jam" in 1998 with the Eagles, and then as a solo act for the next two years.
 The late 90s also saw the Eagles get inducted into the Hall of Fame (1998) and be named the Artists of the Century by the Recording Association of America (1999).
 Their album Greatest Hits: 1971-1975 was documented as being the best-selling album in music history.
 Not too shabby.

 The Rock'n'Roll Hall of Fame induction was a rewarding experience that featured the first and only time all seven current and former members of the Eagles played onstage together.
 Those landmark performances of Take It Easy and Hotel California were not to be the last that was heard from the Eagles, though.
 A little over a year later, Glenn once again joined the then-current Eagles (Don Felder, Joe Walsh, Timothy Schmit, and Don Henley) onstage for concerts to celebrate the millennium in Los Angeles.